wp-plugins/wp-to-twitter/readme.txt

 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]
 * 4.2 added compat function for mb_substr; drop mine when I drop support for 4.1
 * WP to Twitter timing bug with images?

+= 3.1.5 =

+* New filter allows disabling storing short URLs `wpt_store_urls`; return false.
+* Disable migration routine as DB-wide function; handle only on post edit.
+* Eliminate some unused variables.
+* Change primary settings headings to H1 on WP 4.3 and above.
+* Removed collapsible panels in settings.
+These are irrelevant with tabbed interface.
+* Minor design changes.

+= 3.1.4 =

+* CSS fix for 4.3 compatibility.
+* Avoid error if administrator role is missing.
+* Prevent setting rate limiting to 0.

 = 3.1.3 =